Skip to content

 WARNING

-You need to set the size of the virtual-scroller element and the items elements (for example, with CSS).
-Unless you are using variable size mode, all items should have the same height (or width in horizontal mode) to prevent display glitches.
+Set the size of the scroller element and the item elements yourself, usually with CSS.
+Unless you are using variable size mode, every item should have the same height, or width in horizontal mode.

 WARNING

-• You don't need to set key on list content (but you should on all nested <img> elements to prevent load glitches).
+• You do not need to set key on the list content itself, but nested <img> elements should still use keys to avoid loading glitches.

-• The RecycleScroller creates pools of views to render visible items to the user.
+• RecycleScroller creates pools of reusable views for the visible part of the list.

 html